Changelog

 v4.15.0

 10 May 2026 Hybrid retrieval with Reciprocal Rank Fusion + LongMemEval benchmark harness.
-ShieldCortex's recall pipeline now fuses FTS5 keyword, vector cosine, and graph-walk retrievers via Cormack et al. (2009) RRF (k=60) — the same algorithm rohitg00/agentmemory uses to publish 95.2% R@5 on LongMemEval-S. Legacy weighted-sum scoring stays available as a one-release safety belt (SHIELDCORTEX_RANKER=legacy).
+ShieldCortex's recall pipeline now fuses FTS5 keyword, vector cosine, and graph-walk retrievers via Cormack et al. (2009) RRF (k=60).
+The harness reproduces locally via npm run bench against a 5-question toy fixture today; numbers against the full LongMemEval-S corpus are on the roadmap and not yet published.
+Legacy weighted-sum scoring stays available as a one-release safety belt (SHIELDCORTEX_RANKER=legacy).

 - + Reproducible benchmark: